 The PTA offers MSC-branded apparel for sale to the community throughout the year.
 We are seeking parent assistance to facilitate these sales and manage the inventory process.

-MSCMoves grew out of MSC’s Wellness committee/WITS but focuses on movement.
-We aim to facilitate movement for our kids through recess, Fit Bits, yoga, and moving meditation, and to implement movement as part of the learning and educational experience.
-MSCMoves also trains parents to supervise K-8 recess.
-We seek volunteers to cover regular recess shifts (maximum 2 per recess period) and work with school staff to ensure a safe and active recess for all our students.
+Parents are trained to supervise K-8 recess.
+We seek volunteers to cover regular recess shifts and work with school staff to ensure a safe and active recess period for all our students.